ashfrench/maze-test/README.md

 To compile and run tests
 `mvn clean install`

-To run and solve the mazes run the MazeApp class
+Unit tests currently run and solve the supplied mazes